741 Colonel Ledyard Highway

 them was because they were in Hartford and they would charge $90.00 an hour to

-the cost for the driver, that a member from the Gales Ferry Fire Company drives the
+Fire Company’s solution to save the cost for the driver, was to have a member from

-Truck to Hartford and then picks it up when the work has been completed.
+when the work has been completed.

 The Finance Committee agreed to remove Groton Utilities for Emergency Repairs to